spongeboburu/cosc/README.md

 - Address and typetag validation.
 - Address and typetag pattern matching.
 - Timetag conversions.
-- Handles 64-bit data on systems without 64-bit types.
+- Handle 64-bit values on systems without 64-bit types.
+- Handle floating point values on systems without floating point types.
 - No dynamic allocations.
 - Use of standard library is optional.
 - Use of `stdint.h` is optional.
-- Actual 64-bit types are optional.
-- Floating point types are optional.
 - Ability to typedef custom type for integer and floats.
 - C99 and C++11 compliant.
 - No optimizations relying on undefined behavior or assumptions